ractivejs/ractivejs.github.io/docs/api/directives.md

 ## Checkboxes

-Boolean data can be bound to checkboxes via the `checked` attribute.
-Note the non-standard usage of `checked`, which is a normally a boolean attribute.
+Boolean data can be bound to checkboxes via the `checked` directive.

 ```js
 Ractive({